-The Summer Transition Program (STP) is a free, six-day program designed to provide new students registering with Student Accessibility Services an opportunity for skill development and an introduction to available supports and services essential to make your transition from high school to university successful.
+The Summer Transition Program (STP) is a free, 6-day program designed to provide new students registering with Student Accessibility Services an opportunity for skill development and an introduction to available supports and services to make their transition from high school to university successful.
 The week combines academic, independent living and social components together to help familiarize you not only with Nipissing, but also with North Bay.

 If you are interested in transferring to Nipissing from another university or college, Nipissing’s website gives you helpful information on its transfer policies and supports.
-You can also check out your eligibility for course transfers through ONCAT, an organization that provides information on credit transfers in Ontario.
+You can also check out your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.

 Academic Programs and Supports